-- (a) Audited Standalone Financial Statements of the Company for the financial year ended March 31, 2021, including the Standalone Audited Balance Sheet as at March 31, 2021 and the Standalone Statement of Profit & Loss for the year ended on that date and the Reports of Board of Directors and Auditors' thereon; and in this regard, to consider and, if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: - - "RESOLVED THAT the audited standalone financial statements of the Company including the balance sheet as at March 31, 2021, the statement of profit & loss, the cash flow statement for the year ended on that date and the reports of the Board of Directors and Auditors, thereon as circulated to the members with the notice of the annual general meeting and submitted to this meeting be and are hereby received, considered and adopted." - (b) Audited Consolidated Financial Statements of the Company for the financial year ended March 31, 2021 including the Audited Consolidated Balance Sheet as at March 31, 2021 and the Consolidated Statement of Profit & Loss for the year ended on that date and the report of the Auditors' thereon and in this regard, to consider and, if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: - "RESOLVED THAT the audited consolidated financial statements of the Company including the balance sheet as on March 31, 2021, the statement of profit & loss, the cash flow statement for the year ended on that date and the report of the Auditors thereon as circulated to the members with the notice of the annual general meeting and submitted to this meeting be and are hereby received, considered and adopted." - To appoint a Director in place of Ms. Vishaka Beriwala (DIN:07323616), who retires by rotation and being eligible, offers herself for re-appointment, and, if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Ms. Vishaka Beriwala (DIN: 07323616), who retires by rotation at this meeting and being eligible has offered herself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation."
+- a) Audited Standalone Financial Statements of the Company for the financial year ended March 31, 2022, including the Standalone Audited Balance Sheet as at March 31, 2022, the Standalone Statement of Profit & Loss for the year ended on that date and the Reports of Board of Directors and Auditors' thereon; and in this regard, to consider and, if thought fit, to pass the following resolution as an Ordinary Resolution: - - "RESOLVED THAT the audited standalone financial statements of the Company including the balance sheet as at March 31, 2022, the statement of profit & loss, the cash flow statement for the year ended on that date and the reports of the Board of Directors and Auditors, thereon as circulated to the members with the notice of the annual general meeting and submitted to this meeting, be and are hereby received, considered and adopted." - b) Audited Consolidated Financial Statements of the Company for the financial year ended March 31, 2022 including the Audited Consolidated Balance Sheet as at March 31, 2022, the Consolidated Statement of Profit & Loss for the year ended on that date and the report of the Auditors' thereon and in this regard, to consider and, if thought fit, to pass the following resolution as an Ordinary Resolution: - - "RESOLVED THAT the audited consolidated financial statements of the Company including the balance sheet as on March 31, 2022, the statement of profit & loss, the cash flow statement for the year ended on that date and the report of the Auditors thereon as circulated to the members with the notice of the annual general meeting and submitted to this meeting, be and are hereby received, considered and adopted." - 2.
+To appoint a Director in place of Ms. Vishaka Beriwala (DIN:07323616), who retires by rotation and being eligible, offers herself for re-appointment, and, if thought fit, to pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Ms. Vishaka Beriwala (DIN: 07323616), who retires by rotation at this meeting and being eligible has offered herself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation." - 3.
+Re-appointment of the Statutory Auditors